Welcome to Soo Film Festival!

 Prior Screenings: No restriction.

-Exhibition Formats: If your film is accepted, your final exhibition copy must be digital; MP4 or ProRes format ONLY.
-Delivery via FilmFreeway or cloud service (for example: Vimeo, Dropbox, etc.) is preferred.
-If we have not received your exhibition copy by the August 22 deadline, a screening copy will be used.
+Exhibition Formats: If your film is accepted your final exhibition copy must be digital; MP4 or ProRes format ONLY.
+Delivery is to be by download via FilmFreeway or other services such as Vimeo, Dropbox, etc. If we have not received your exhibition copy by the August 23 deadline, a screening copy will be used.
+Please, do not make us rip your film from YouTube; you worked too hard for that.

 Copyrighted Material: It is the responsibility of the filmmaker to secure prior authorization for any copyrighted material that may be used in the film.